jasisz/jasisz.github.io/_posts/2017-03-31-python-decorators.markdown

     def greet_combined_names(first_name, last_name):
         return '{} {}'.format(first_name, last_name)

 The last thing is that often we do not know what exact parameters the function might require, but we want to write a decorator that is compatible with any function.
-Maybe it is even not a simple function, but the method of some class and it just requires `self` as first parameter?
+Maybe it is even not a simple function, but the method of some class and it just requires `self` as the first parameter?
 Do not worry, Python regular args and kwargs comes to the rescue!

     def greeting_helper_with_word(word):